ibm-cloud-docs/Registry/registry_cli.md

 **Command options**
 <dl>
 <dt>`DIRECTORY`</dt>
-<dd>The location of your build context, which contains your Dockerfile and prerequisite files.</dd>
+<dd>The location of your build context, which contains your Dockerfile and prerequisite files.
+If you run the command when your working directory is set to where your build context is stored, you can replace `DIRECTORY` with a period (.).</dd>
 <dt>`--no-cache`</dt>
 <dd>(Optional)  If specified, cached image layers from previous builds are not used in this build.</dd>
 <dt>`--pull`</dt>